faridrony55/faridrony55/README.md

 Above all, I offer great communication.
 I feel that this is one of the most important facets of getting a job completed effectively, so you can count on me giving you great customer service during and after the job is done,

 ### Skills:
-REACT JS / NEXT JS / SHOPIFY / WORDPRESS / FIGMA / HTML / CSS
+SHOPIFY / Landing Page / WordPress / Big Commerce / FIGMA / REACT JS

 ## My areas of expertise include:
 ### Shopify